RPT-Wall St Week Ahead: Earnings forecasts look less bright

 By Caroline Valetkevitch

-NEW YORK, Oct 23 Prospects for corporate earnings are dimmer in the coming quarters, even though reports so far this quarter have been relatively bright.
+NEW YORK, Oct 21 Prospects for corporate earnings are dimmer in the coming quarters -- even though reports so far this quarter have been relatively bright.

 Third-quarter reports among the big names have been reasonably solid, with Google (GOOG.O), McDonald's (MCD.N) and others reporting strong results.